fritids/wp-email-login-1/readme.txt

 Tested up to: 3.2
 Stable tag: trunk

 Lets you use your email address to log into your WordPress account instead of a username.
+Translations available for:
+* German
+* Polish
+* Finnish
+* Swedish
+* Persian
+* French

 == Description ==
 Lets you use your email address to log into your WordPress account instead of a username.